hughperkins/coriander/README.md

 - blas stuff (matrix mul, and convolutions):
    - lets use CLblast for blas stuff
    - use im2col for convolution for now (maybe libdnn?)

+## open questions

+- how to "package"/market this repo, in relation to tensorflow? ie should blas stuff be part of this, or should we have a separate tensorflow-cl project, that uses clblast, ir-to-opencl etc as tools/libraries to achieve its aims?
+    - tentatively, I favor the latter approach, better reuse, better factorized